 If you can string words together coherently and are willing to learn a little about keywords and SEO, you can earn money writing articles and blog posts online.
 What you don’t need is a journalism or English degree.
 You don’t even necessarily need professional experience in writing.
 All you need is the ability to write clearly and concisely.

 Because content is king, websites and blogs need well-written informative or entertaining articles to help them attract traffic.
-These articles tend to be shorter, 400 to 600 words, so they’re quick to write.
+Many of these articles are short, 400 to 800 words, so they’re quick to write.

 Here are some tips to getting started writing online: